Enneagram Elements

 It is a combination of several aspects of Fi already mentioned:

-Fi “manipulates” the object’s narratives by a subtle investment or disinvestment of his energy at certain points of the story, asking questions that sound open and naïve like “did you feel that…” so that he somehow creates in the other’s story some framework he can relate to.
-It allows the subject to experience parallelism without the object getting in his direction or imposing his reality.
+While sympathy is completely real, Fi “manipulates” the object’s narratives by a subtle investment or disinvestment of his energy at certain points of the story, asking questions that sound open and naïve like “did you feel that…” so that he somehow creates in the other’s story something he can relate to, while also forcing the other to be more sincere.
+It allows the subject to experience parallelism without revealing himself at all, without the object getting in his direction or imposing his reality.
+But because the deep sameness of human beings and the universality of the feeling function, what the object experience under the guidance of the subject is real to him as well.

-He also shows as rather funny behaviours when an INFP suddenly shows a great interest for someone (who has nothing special) in the name of inclusion and sympathy, but the person actually does not understand what the INFP is trying to do.
-Which usually does not matter to the INFP: he lived his own narratives through it.
+It also shows as funny behaviours when an INFP suddenly shows a great interest for someone (who has nothing special or just an outcast) in the name of inclusion and sympathy, but the person actually does not understand what the INFP is trying to do.
+Which usually does not matter to the INFP: he secretely lived his own narratives through it.

 Idealism

-Fe and Fi are equally as idealistic.
-While T is an effort to find out rationally what facts are, F is an effort to find out rationally what the state of affairs should aim at.
-In Fi, since the subject is free to focus on narratives in his inner world, he can focus on narratives that can touch his sympathetic or ethical side, even if these narratives are not related to anything external.
+Fe and Fi are equally idealistic.
+T is an effort to find out rationally what truths hold, F is an effort to find out rationally what individuals are meant to aim at.
+In Fi, since the subject is free to focus on narratives in his inner world, he can access his sympathetic or ethical side, even if these narratives are not related to anything external.

 Conclusion

-Jung is the best take about Fi.
-I cannot provide any other resource about Fi sufficiently free from the usual mistakes I mentioned.
+Jung has the best take about Fi.
+I cannot provide any other good resource.
 Most of them create a dangerous confusion between Fi and Fe-aux, most noticeably INFJ.

-Knowing real persons who are Fi-doms, or at least Fi-aux, and observing the facts described by Jung is the only way to form a realistic picture of Fi.
-The easier resources can only lead the learner astray, searching Fi in magical idiosyncratic personal expressions and various narratives that are only expressions of Fe (and often Ni).
+Knowing real persons who are Fi-doms, or at least Fi-aux, and observing the traits described by Jung is the only way to form a realistic picture of Fi.
+The easier resources can only lead the learner astray, searching Fi in idiosyncratic personal expressions and various narratives that are only expressions of Fe (and often Ni).
+Seeing Fi for real requires a closer look.